docsforadobe/javascript-tools-guide/docs/user-interface-tools/window-object.md

 Type: String

-The key sequence that invokes this window’s ref:control-event-onshortcutkey callback (in Windows only).
+The key sequence that invokes this window's ref:control-event-onshortcutkey callback (in Windows only).

 ---